narcpat/js-quiz/README.md

 ## Credits

-This youtube video by Code Explained was instrumental in helping me develop this project.
+The following YouTube video by Code Explained was instrumental in helping me develop this project.
+It largely influenced, many aspects of the Quiz including, how to retrieve questions and answers, and how to display progress (write and wrong answers).

 From Code Explained YouTube Channel https://youtu.be/49pYIMygIcU

-This answer on Stack Overflow by "Dave" helped me figure out how to set the timer and remove time from it for incorrect answers.
+The following answer on Stack Overflow by "Dave" helped me figure out how to set the timer and remove time from it for incorrect answers.

 https://stackoverflow.com/questions/58964755/subtract-time-from-timer-if-answer-is-wrong-creating-a-quiz-javascript

 ## Special Thanks

-A special thanks to ...
+A special thanks to Learning Assistants Derrick and Royce, who helped me get past certain hurdles with the timer function.